visit-dav/visit/src/doc/tutorials/MRI.rst

 .. figure:: images/MRI_Plane_Tool.png

-   Performing a Clip with the Plane Tool.
+   Performing a Clip with the Plane tool.

 Performing a Clip using the Sphere tool